sc0tfree/netbyte/README.md

 ## Why

-When testing proprietary or custom-written services on pentests, I’ve frequently been disappointed while trying to reverse engineer these protocols.
+When testing proprietary or custom-written services on pentests, I’ve frequently been disappointed with my toolkit's usability to reverse engineer or fuzz these protocols.

-In the past, this has been done using netcat with wireshark and/or hexdump.
+Reverse engineering these protocols has traditionally been done using netcat with wireshark and/or hexdump.
 However, due to truncation issues with using hexdump (i.e.: `nc domain.com 1234 | hexdump -C`) and wireshark’s tedious process, I decided to create Netbyte as quick and easy alternative when opening unknown ports.

+Additionally, I found myself wanting to manually fuzz these services to observe any irregular behavior.
+I integrated Python string evaluation capabilities inside the tool in an effort to quickly send large strings in both ASCII as well as hexidecimal.

 ## Install